excsn/fibre/channels/README.md

 *   Lock-free ring buffers for SPSC.
 *   Lock-free linked lists for MPSC.
 *   A specialized ring buffer for SPMC that tracks individual consumer progress, ensuring backpressure from the slowest consumer.
+*   A non-blocking, topic-based SPMC variant built on a concurrent hash map, copy-on-write lists, and individual mailboxes for high-performance pub/sub.
 *   A fair, hybrid semaphore built on `parking_lot::Mutex` for MPMC and bounded MPSC channels.
 *   Cache-line padding on critical atomic data to minimize false sharing and maximize throughput on multi-core systems.